Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 > Main Window →  `File` (top left corner) →  `Export...` →  `Anki Collection Package`

+The following makes a temporary backup of your collection, not including media

+> Main Window →  `File` (top left corner) →  `Create Backup`

 See the [official documentation](https://docs.ankiweb.net/backups.html){:target="_blank"}
 for more info.